Aaquib111/edge-attribution-patching/README.md

 # Edge Attribution Patching

+Use the `minimal-implementation` branch for an easy-to-use version of edge attribution patching!

 This repository is currently under development.
 It is built on top of https://github.com/neelnanda-io/TransformerLens which we may merge into eventually.

 Please cite this work as: